massimocaprinali/cloud-foundry-public/monitoring_logging_cloud_foundry_apps.md

 For more information about how to monitor {{site.data.keyword.ibmcf_notm}} apps, see [Monitoring Cloud Foundry metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-monitor-cf-sysdig).

-{{site.data.keyword.ibmcf_notm}} apps can configure and expose metrics that can be monitored using SysDig.
+{{site.data.keyword.ibmcf_notm}} apps can configure and expose metrics that can be monitored using {{site.data.keyword.mon_full}}.
 For more information, see [Monitoring Cloud Foundry metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-monitor-cf-sysdig).